Drynka/kottans-frontend/README.md

 It was awesome.
-Thanks for youe help in learning Git and GitHub.
+Thanks for your help in learning Git and GitHub.